Canon 2000D vs Olympus E-400

 It is notable that the 2000D offers wifi support, while the E-400 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 So how do things add up?
 Is there a clear favorite between the Canon 2000D and the Olympus E-400?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 2000D: